notquiteamonad/tie/README.md

 TIE is a tool for generating TypeScript definitions for elm projects such that complex data structures can be passed through flags and ports safely.

+**Note on Support:** Currently, TIE only supports Linux.
+If you're able to help add support for Windows or Mac, please check out #25 and #27.

 ## Motivation

 I had been using dillonkearns/elm-typescript-interop for this job before, but